kalanUM/computer_seminar_presentations/topics/1_intro/PITCHME.md

 > by typing it, traditionally

 How do they process it?
-> by folllowing special instructions (that someone else typed)
+> by following special instructions (that someone else typed)

 To a computer, all information is either:
 - a **file** (stored data, static)